James Gadsden: Army service

-Gadsden joined the U.S. Army in December 1812.
+Gadsden joined the United States Army in December 1812.
 He served as a commissioned officer commanded by General Andrew Jackson, who was later elected president in 1828.
 He served as secretary for Jackson-led negotiations for a treaty with the Chickasaw in 1816.

-Gadsden served Gen. Jackson both during the War of 1812 against the British Army, and, from 1816 to 1821, in protecting the southern U.S. border from raiders — Native Americans, maroons (escaped slaves and their descendants) — based in Spanish Florida.
+Gadsden served under Jackson during the War of 1812 and First Seminole War.
+He played a role in protecting the southern U.S. border from Native Americans and maroons based in Spanish Florida.
 As part of this effort, Jackson directed Gadsden, a member of the Army Corps of Engineers, to build a fort on the Prospect Bluff site.
 Jackson subsequently named it Fort Gadsden.
 Gadsden also helped to establish Fort Brooke with George Mercer Brooke at the site of the present-day city of Tampa, Florida.
 He was appointed Adjutant General in August 1821, but this appointment was not confirmed by the Senate, causing it to expire the following year.